e4och/js-101/README.md

 ## Event Delegation

 Sometimes we might select all html elements we want using the **`.querySelectorAll()`** method and later on we decided to create one more such element.
 But interestingly, the new element will not be selected by the **`.querySelectorAll()`** method.
-That’s because we created the HTML element after we have used query selector.
+That’s because we created the HTML element after we have used the query selector.
 Although we can explicitly write code for the new element it is a good practice to include it in one go.
 So to solve this problem, we use Event Delegation.
-Suppose we want to event listen for click on the HTML elements, we can add an event listener to the document’s body and check if the click was performed on the elements which we wanted and perform functions based upon it.
-We can let the functions be performed if the click was on our desired elements or otherwise just ignore the clicks.
+Suppose we want to event listen for click on the HTML elements, we can add an event listener to the document’s body and check if the click was performed on the elements that we wanted and perform functions based upon it.
+We can let the functions be performed if the click was on our desired elements or otherwise simply ignore the clicks.

 ### THE PROBLEM